 2013 © Copyright.
 All rights reserved

-On the wall there is a map marked with the places I wanted to visit.
+On the wall there was a map marked with the places I longed to visit.
 Adolescence.
-Back then, we did not travel in the internet.
-We had relatives arriving from landscapes as diverse as New York and Sudan where they had emigrated and settled.
+Back then, we did not have the internet for visual travelling, we hardly had TV sets.
+But we had stories from relatives that would occasionally arrive from lands as diverse as New York and Sudan.
+They had relocated to combat poverty, to find work, love, a husband, a life.

 (…) at Port Said boarding the Japanese passenger liner that would take me to the Far East”.